Social-Systems-Lab/vibe/docs/VibeReactSDK.md

 To create or update data in Vibe's secure storage, use the `write()` method from the `useVibe` hook.

-The `write()` method takes the collection name and the data object you want to save.
+The `write()` method takes the type name and the data object you want to save.
 If the object has an `_id` property, Vibe will attempt to update the existing document; otherwise, it will create a new one.

 ```jsx
 import React, { useState } from "react";